 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: An album for The Medics' singer Kahl Wallis.
-Amazing songs and great soundscape A little cinematic, a little rock, and full of amazing emotion.
+Amazing songs and great soundscape A little pop, a little cinematic, a little rock, and full of amazing emotion.
 I produced/mixed/engineered this one and it was a pleasure coming up with all the parts with such a great set of parameters that we chatted about during pre-production.

 Q: Analog or digital and why?